 Prepare in Advance

-- Have passport and necessary visas before departing for Argentina.
+- Have a passport and necessary visas before departing for Argentina.
 Passport should be valid for at least six months after the time you leave Argentina.

 - Physical fitness: Follow a regular training regime.
 If not using porters, you should be able to carry a 50Lb pack for 3000 ft in 5 hours several days in a row.
 However, if you want to carry less weight every day be sure to book porters in advance.